ThinkParQ/beegfs-csi-driver/docs/deployment.md

 Parameters](#beegfs-client-parameters) for more detail about supported `beegfsClientConf` parameters.

+NOTE: beegfs-client.conf values MUST be specified as strings, even if they appear to be integers or booleans (e.g. "8000", not 8000 and "true", not true).

 The order of precedence for configuration option overrides is described by "PRECEDENCE" comments in the example below.
 In general, precedence is as
 follows: